arialdomartini/arialdomartini.github.io/_posts/2022-01-20-fun-with-ienumerables-part-3.md

 * although we can easily have a `Func` instead of an `Action`, that would be constrained to return the same type as the encapsulating `IEnumerable`.
 That's a limitation we could not accept.
 We want to embed a `Func<A, B>` in an `IEnumerable<C>`, with independent `A`, `B` and `C`.

-You can try to play around these horrible limitations, but you will be stuck with the cruel fact that when you enumerate an `IEnumerable<C>` all you can get back is a stupid, irrilevant instance of `C`, while we wanted a `B`, as in `Func<A,B>`.
+You can try to play around these horrible limitations, but you will be stuck with the cruel fact that when you enumerate an `IEnumerable<C>` all you can get back is a stupid, irrelevant instance of `C`, while we wanted a `B`, as in `Func<A,B>`.

 ## Exceptions to the resque